jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Flashing an MMC device using USB-DFU
 ====================================

-To flash the eMMC device (boot0 HW partition) using USB-DFU, the device should be booted to u-boot prompt and a USB cable connected from the host machine to the device USB port configured to USB peripheral mode.
+To flash the eMMC device (Boot0) using USB-DFU, the device should be booted to u-boot prompt and a USB cable connected from the host machine to the device USB port configured to USB peripheral mode.